arnobtarafder/eduhash-mentor/task-description.md

 9. If you reload the protected/private route (after login), this page will not redirect the user to the login page.
 Instead, it will keep the logged-in user on the protected route. (done)
 -------
 10. You Must implement Email-password based authentication.
 You will have to implement the Registration and the login page.
 Users should be able to toggle between Login and Registration view.
 You can use `react router hook` to implement the login system.
-And don't forget to make the Email and password field a required field.
+And don't forget to make the Email and password field a required field. (done)

 11. Also, implement at least one extra login, which could be (facebook, github, google, etc). (done)